lawrence254/pingpong/README.md

   * `pingpong` - This output is a result of a value being divisible by both 3 and 5.
 * Example output of the application is shown below.
 ![alt text](img/sample.png "Sample output")
-####INPUT TYPE
-* The application has a httml5 input validation for number.
-This forces it to only accept integers as the input.

 ## Built Using
 * HTML5